plesiczka04/plesiczka.github.io/_posts/2024-12-20-welcome-to-jekyll.markdown

 u^{n+1}_1 = u^{n+1}_0, \quad u^{n+1}_{N-1} = u^{n+1}_N
 $$

-These are in line with the assumption of fixed boundary conditions.
+These are in line with the assumption of fixed boundary conditions which were used here to simulate a clamped guitar strign.
 Therefore, the solution must have u=0 and $$u_x = 0$$ at the ends of the string.

 Before the solver could be implemented, a few more parameters had to be defined to ensure that this scheme would be stable, consistent, and convergent.
 Luckily, Bilbao provides these for the reader.
 Although in the book they are defined for the stiff string partial differential equation without frequency-dependent loss, Bilbao mentions that these schemes are valid here.
 The following stability condition is defined by Bilbao: